unional/typescript-blackbook/pages/07-files-and-projects/file-types.md

 TypeScript declaration files are used to describe the "typings" of some JavaScript libraries.
 They are the files created in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/) or Repositories referenced in [`typings` registry](https://github.com/typings/registry).

-They are "amibent" in nature, meaning it does not contain any actual implementation code.
+They are "ambient" in nature, meaning it does not contain any actual implementation code.

 The formal term for these files is "file with ambient module declaration".
 You will see why in a moment.